RLabNYC/Rlab_FaceTracking_fuse/IMPORTING.md

  - Adding hair and clothing and having it move in real time would be great next steps to dive into.
 Here is a [link](https://www.youtube.com/watch?v=9FYgoPZAZRA&list=TLPQMDYwODIwMjDv7CDRqBva0w&index=5) on applying hair on a avatar.
 Here is a [link](https://www.youtube.com/watch?v=9nLz4yTzbtw&t=454s) to create hair in Maya.
    - Here are some links for more inspiration:
    - Matt Workman has a lot post on [facial tracking](https://www.youtube.com/watch?v=bf07hCA3Co0) and [virtual production](https://www.youtube.com/watch?v=C-M_GEKKmfU&t=21s)
+## TODO
+**We are still having trouble getting the facial hair to move with blendshape targets, we would appreciate if someone within the community could help us out on this.
+Thank you!**

 ### Pull request guidelines